kashishbelieve/Zeotap-assignment/README.md

 http://localhost:8080

 🌐 Running the Frontend
-Open the frontend/index.html file directly in your browser or
+Open the static/index.html file directly in your browser
-Use a local dev server like Live Server (VS Code) or:

-cd frontend/

-This will start a local frontend server at something like http://localhost:3000
+It will start a local frontend server

 🔁 API Endpoints
 1. 📡 Connect to ClickHouse